Tchoukoualeu/event-shine/README.md

 ## Backend
-Saving and retrieving data is hoocked to a nodejs backend hosted on `Glitch.com`:
+Saving and retrieving data is hoocked to a nodejs-MongoDB backend app hosted on `Glitch.com`:

-To fetch all the events saved in the DB, make a GET request to 'https://event-backend-nodejs.glitch.me/list' or simply open the link on your browser.
+To fetch all the events saved in the DB, make a GET request to https://event-backend-nodejs.glitch.me/list or simply open the link on your browser.

 The backend Front page can be found here:
 - [Backend](https://event-backend-nodejs.glitch.me/)